CompuTec/computec-docs/docs/processforce/user-guide/routings/resources.md

 - Run Time can use any of the unit rates.
 - Cycles can be checked to define the resource has a cycle capacity.
 - Cycle capacity is the number of production units processed per cycle.
 - Number Of Resources allows defining the default number of units of resources to work on.
 Note that setting a Number Of Resources affects run time.
-E.g., if Run Time is 10 h and Number of Resources 1, Planned Run Time is 10 h.
-If the Number of Resources changes to 2, the planned time automatically changes to 5 h.
-Changing a Number of Resources affects the production process, however during cost calculation, only added-up time will be considered - in accordance with the example: 10 h work is done after 5 h using 2 resources, the cost is calculated as a cost of work of 2 resources for 5 h each (10 h).
+  - Example: If the Run Time is 10 hours and only 1 resource is assigned, the Planned Run Time remains 10 hours.
+If the resource count increases to 2, the Planned Run Time adjusts to 5 hours.
+  - While the production process is affected by this change, cost calculations consider the total work performed.
+For instance, if 10 hours of work is completed in 5 hours using 2 resources, the cost is calculated based on each resource working 5 hours (totaling 10 hours).

 ![Resource](./media/resources/resource.webp)